9.4. Internal Layout of XLOG Record

 replication and hot standby operations RM_STANDBY, RM_REPLORIGIN, RM_GENERIC_ID, RM_LOGICALMSG_ID

-Here are some representative examples of how resource managers work:
+Here are representative examples of how resource managers work:

-• When a transaction commits, the header variables xl_rmid and xl_info of its XLOG record are set to ‘RM_XACT’ and ‘XLOG_XACT_COMMIT’, respectively.
-When recovering the database cluster, the function xact_redo_commit() replays this record.
+• When a transaction commits, xl_rmid and xl_info are set to RM_XACT and XLOG_XACT_COMMIT, respectively.
+The xact_redo_commit() function replays this record during recovery.

 Info

-XLogRecord structure in versions 9.4 or earlier is defined in src/include/access/xlog.h and that of versions 9.5 or later is defined in src/include/access/xlogrecord.h.
+The XLogRecord structure in versions 9.4 or earlier is defined in xlog.h, and in versions 9.5 or later, it is in xlogrecord.h.

-The heap_xlog_insert and heap_xlog_update are defined in src/backend/access/heap/heapam.c; while the function xact_redo_commit is defined in src/backend/access/transam/xact.c.
+The heap_xlog_insert and heap_xlog_update functions are defined in heapam.c; xact_redo_commit is defined in xact.c.

 9.4.2.
 Data Portion of XLOG Record (versions 9.4 or earlier)

-The data portion of an XLOG record can be classified into either a backup block (which contains the entire page) or a non-backup block (which contains different data depending on the operation).
+The data portion of an XLOG record is classified as either a backup block (containing an entire page) or a non-backup block (containing data that varies by operation).

 Figure 9.8.
 Examples of XLOG records (versions 9.4 or earlier).

-The internal layouts of XLOG records are described below, using some specific examples.
+The internal layouts of XLOG records are described below using specific examples.

 9.4.2.1.
 Backup Block

 A backup block is shown in Figure 9.8(a).
-It is composed of two data structures and one data object:
+It consists of two data structures and one data object:

 1. The XLogRecord structure (header portion).